aashna956/MyLastNight/README.txt

 Sensor Activity :
 The sensor activity class uses the accelerometer to detect movement, and creates an instance of the CounterClass to cancel/ restart the timer .
-To use the acceleremoter, first the SensorEventListener interface must be implemented.To do this I first call the getSystemService method with the parameter being the name of the service (in this case SENSOR_SERVICE) to get a reference to the service.
+To use the accelerometer, first the SensorEventListener interface must be implemented.To do this I first call the getSystemService method with the parameter being the name of the service (in this case SENSOR_SERVICE) to get a reference to the service.
 Using this reference , I then get a reference to the System's accelerometer by calling getDefaultSensor method with the final variable TYPE_ACCELEROMETER.
 I then register the sensor.

 The onStop() and onResume() methods are only used to unregister and register the sensor respectively.